 Drag is the unnatural movement of a dry fly or nymph when compared to the current.
 Drag is the fly guy’s worst nightmare and trying to eliminate drag is a constant battle he faces whether nymph fishing or dry fly fishing.
 Indicators serve another particularly important purpose in that they can help reveal drag.

 When watching the indicator, does it match the speed of bubbles or debris floating on the surface?
 If so, chances are pretty good you have a drag-free drift going.
 If not, then something needs to be adjusted.
 My Simple Approach to Nymph Fishing

 Calculating Drift Speed

-Using the indicator for calculating drift speed is another important aspect of thinking of an indicator as a tool.
+Another reason why we use strike indicators when fly fishing is to help in calculating drift speed.
+Any advantage you can add or gain to your skillset is a good thing.
+By using the indicator to calculate drift speed is another aspect of an indicator as a tool.
 The current or flow of the creek is a bit more complicated than we think in most cases.
 Stationary objects in the water change the speed of the current as water is forced to flow around them.
 The speed of the current is also altered depending on the width and/or depth of the stream at any given point.

 The strike indicator, as it floats along, will give you some clues as to how fast a section of the stream’s current is flowing compared to another section.
 Faster current needs to be handled differently than slower current.
 Faster current may require additional weight to get down into the strike zone quickly.
 Sometimes moving a few feet upstream is necessary to attain a drag-free drift.
 Whether it is adding additional weight, moving a bit farther upstream, or both, watching the speed of the indicator will let you know what is needed.